 Well, after some research and several attempts, I am happy to share this shrimp boil recipe!
 Try it out for your 4th of July celebration!

-- 2 tbs lemon pepper or 1 tbs regular pepper
+- 2 tbsp lemon pepper (or 1 tbs regular pepper)

 - 1 tsp Old Bay seasoning

 - 1 gallon food storage bag (per person)